Keen Durand Polar - Women's Review

 We were thoroughly impressed with this boots ability to grab slippery surfaces.
 While taking it winter hiking, we rarely slipped when the soft snow turned into hard-packed snow, with a little bit of ice.
 The outsole is made of a rubber composite that sticks well to slippery rocks and roots, featuring large multi-directional lugs.

-Keen calls the sole ice-gripping, this is a bit of an exaggeration.
+Keen calls the sole ice-gripping, which is a bit of an exaggeration.
 While it does well on surfaces with hard packed snow and a little bit of ice, it does not keep you upright when the sidewalks are 100% icy and slippery.
 No boot in this review had that level of performance, but it is compatible with that will keep you upright YakTrax, even on a skating rink.
 Overall, this competitor provides great traction among women's winter hiking boots.

 It's not surprising that this technical winter hiking boot did not earn top points for style.
 While it does feature more feminine colors and a two-toned faux-fur collar (that some loved and others hated), this boot is not a great option for wearing out to dinner or around town.
 That said, it fits easily under a pair of hiking pants or over the top of a pair of tights.